 Groundwater monitoring programs at each of the major facilities on the ORR are discussed in the facility-specific chapters: Sect.
 4.10 for the ETTP, Sect.
 5.10 for ORNL, and Sect.
 6.10 for the Y-12 Plant.
-The Integrated Water Quality Program (IWQP) (Sect.
-3.3) has been established to track and prioritize CERCLA monitoring across the ORR.
+The Water Resources Restoration Program (WRRP), successor to the Integrated Water Quality Program (IWQP) (Sect.
+3.10), has been established to track and prioritize Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) monitoring across the ORR.